Home Security Systems: Your Options for 2024

 Lorex cameras

 • How it Works — Today’s cameras offer continuous recording or motion-activated recording.
-Either way, they record video and often send real-time alerts.
-You’re the first to know if it is the pizza guy or a porch pirate on your property.
+Either way, they can send real time alerts or record video for playback.
+That way, you know if it is the pizza guy on your door or a porch pirate sneaking up to nab packages.

 • Add-ons and Integrations — Many cameras integrate with existing home automation platforms like Nest, HomeKit, etc. You can configure your cameras with various rules, such as setting it to record every day at 3 p.m. when your kids get home from school.